mlacosta/Voice-Recognition-with-Matlab/README.md

 Voice recognition system using neural networks (2015 project)

 This is a project I did back in 2015 when I was on college.
-Today I won't recommend to use a fully connected network, instead i'd suggest to implement a sequencial model like a LSTM net.
+Nowadays, I won't recommend using a fully connected network for voice recognition, instead I'd suggest to implement a sequencial model like a LSTM net.

 There exist a video tutorial ([HERE](https://www.youtube.com/watch?v=VqXgMY0NPYo)) I did for this project but it's only available in Spanish